-Here are the practical exercise offered by the IEW.
-After a short introduction text follows a link to Campus.
+Here are the practical courses offered by the IEW.
+After a short introduction text, there are corresponding links to Campus.

 The contents of the practical course cover the main research areas of IEW: electrical machines and contactless energy transmission.